-- ◆ Technavio Global Fitness App Market (2023-2027).
+- ◆ Technavio Global Fitness App Market (2024-2028).
 Women are major contributors to the growth of the global fitness app market.
 The rising adoption of fitness trackers by women drives the growth of the segment.
-In 2020, the primary users of Fitbit wearable devices were women, who accounted for approximately a 60%-70% share.
-Women are more likely to download health and fitness-related apps than men. - ◆ IBISWorld Software Development in the UK (March 2023).
-Ongoing developments to technology like mobile devices and cloud networks are creating new sources of demand for software.
-Growing adoption of information technology in different areas of life can also breed new demand for the industry.
-Furthermore, developments in hardware, such as smartphones, tablets and wireless devices, have created new markets for software developers, which are able to expand into mobile apps or embedded software for new technologies.
+In 2023, the primary users of Fitbit wearable devices were women, who accounted for approximately a 58.85% share, though the share is to decline to 55.55% by 2028.
+Women are more likely to download health and fitness-related apps than men. - ▶ IBISWorld Software Development in the UK (September 2024).
+A compound annual rate rise of 3,1% in software developers' revenue is anticipated over the five years through 2024-25 to £45.8 billion.
+Over the five years through 2029-30, revenue is forecast to increase at a compound annual rate of 2.8% to £52.6 billion.
+The rapid uptake of IT and telecommunications, in particular smartphones and tablet computers, has increased growth over the last ten years.
+New platforms like tablet computers and other mobile devices are replacing more traditional models and have presented opportunities for software developers to create mobile applications.
+Demand for cloud-based software has surged in part due to home working.
+The growth in downloadable programmes, mobile apps and subscription software has stabilised demand for software.